 Provisioning company infrastructure and resources to manage and on-site a database in data centers is costly and time-consuming.
 Traditional databases require immense planning regarding purchase orders for both equipment and database software.

 You need to hire skilled people across multiple technical domains, including OS and database software managers.

-However, cloud database resolves many issues faced with traditional databases, especially regarding provisioning and costs.
+However, cloud database resolves many issues faced by traditional databases, especially regarding provisioning and costs.
 Now, you can quickly set up an enterprise’ database with just a few clicks.

 Cloud database provides cost-effective solutions for large businesses, SMEs, and startups.
 Accommodating even smaller budgets allows smaller companies to grow according to their growing needs and requirements.

 Cloud databases present a significant edge over traditional databases by enabling enterprises with crucial data-resource requirements to scale on demand without worrying about availability and security—the cloud provisions multiple database replication across different geographical locations.